 When you’re in Pomaire, tell the bus driver “Voy a Santiago” or simply, “Santiago”.
 Even if the bus sign doesn’t say Melipilla, it very well may be going to where you need to catch the bus to Santiago.

-The ride will take about 10 – 15 minutes before the driver motions you to get off.
-This time, you’ll get off on a wider street in a more residential/business area with nice big sidewalks and…a formal bus stop!
+The ride will take 10 to 15 minutes before the driver motions you to get off.
+This time, you’ll disembark on a wider street in a more residential/business area with nice big sidewalks and a formal bus stop.